glacials/twos.dev/src/From Google to Apple.md

 Mail has no special treatment of calendar invitations, which is to say they appear as raw attachments.
 When Google Calendar users send a calendar invitation there are two attachments, `invite.ics` and `mime-attachment.ics`.
 Each will pop up a Calendar float to add the event; I’ve learned to use `mime-attachment.ics` because it seems to open a two-way connection with the sender’s event, where `invite.ics` seems to be a local copy.

 Google Calendar is the stickiest part of the Google ecosystem due to the features they’ve built on top of vanilla calendaring and their ubiquity.
-Interactions with Google Calendar users, which in my experience is everyone, always leave me with a feeling of unease, of “did they get this RSVP?” or “did their event update with the new time?”.
+Interactions with Google Calendar users, which in my experience is everyone, always leave me with a feeling of unease: “did they get this RSVP?” or “did their event update with the new time?”.
 For some use cases, Calendar will RSVP by sending an email from your account with a plaintext description of your response.
 I haven’t discovered yet if these are seen by human eyes or interpreted automatically.

 Quick look is a blast, the same way it is for previewing files in Finder.